ATM: Global use

 There are no hard international or government-compiled numbers totaling the complete number of ATMs in use worldwide.
 Estimates as of 2015 developed by ATMIA placed the number of ATMs in use at 3 million units, or approximately 1 ATM per 3,000 people in the world.

 To simplify the analysis of ATM usage around the world, financial institutions generally divide the world into seven regions, based on the penetration rates, usage statistics, and features deployed.
 Four regions (USA, Canada, Europe, and Japan) have high numbers of ATMs per million people.
 Despite the large number of ATMs, there is additional demand for machines in the Asia/Pacific area as well as in Latin America.
 Macau may have the highest density of ATMs at 254 ATMs per 100,000 adults.

 With the uptake of cashless payment solutions in the late 2010s, ATM numbers and usage started to decline.
-This happened first in developed countries at a time when ATM number were still increasing in Asia and Africa.
+This happened first in developed countries at a time when ATM numbers were still increasing in Asia and Africa.
 As of 2021, there had been a global decline in the number of ATMs in use, with the average dropping to 39 per 100,000 adults from a peak of 41 per 100,000 adults in 2020.